0xD0M1M0/ExoMy/README.md

 ExoMy was developed in the Planetary Robotics Laboratory of the European Space Agency.

-The current team developing and maintaining ExoMy consists of Maximilian Ehrhardt, Miro Voellmy and Lorenzo Cervantes.
+The team developing and maintaining ExoMy consisted of Maximilian Ehrhardt, Miro Voellmy and Lorenzo Cervantes.

 ![ExoMy Generations](https://github.com/esa-prl/ExoMy/wiki/images/beauty_shots/edu_assembly/DSC05720.jpg)